xmlking/ngx-starter-kit/PLAYBOOK.md

 Right click on `apps/webapp/src/styles` in project vie --> Make Directory as --> Resources Root.
 Right click on `apps/webapp/src` in project vie --> Make Directory as --> Resources Root.
+Right click on `docs` in project view --> Make Directory as --> Excluded.
+Right click on `dist` in project view --> Make Directory as --> Excluded.
+Right click on `coverage` in project view --> Make Directory as --> Excluded.

 ###  Reference